 - Students are responsible for checking out their serum and a copy of their record during holiday periods and at the end of the academic year.
 Serums that are not picked up at the end of the academic year will be discarded.
 We will not ship forgotten serums.

-- There is a $3.00 fee for a visit to the Student Health Center for allergy injections.
+- There is a $3.00 fee for a visit to the Wellness Center for allergy injections.
 The fee is the same without regard to the number of allergy injections given at that visit.
-The Health Center does not collect the fee, but bills it to the student's account.
+The Wellness Center does not collect the fee, but bills it to the student's account.
 Student may pay for their allergy injections at the Business Office.

-Note: Student Health Center staff reserves the right to refer a student who is experiencing adverse reactions to injections or those who delay injections beyond their prescribed schedule to his/her physician for further orders or injections.
+Note: Wellness Center staff reserves the right to refer a student who is experiencing adverse reactions to injections or those who delay injections beyond their prescribed schedule to his/her physician for further orders or injections.
 This is in the interest of safety for those students.

-The Student Health Center cannot administer allergy injections to students who have a history of experiencing severe allergic reactions to injections.
+The Wellness Center cannot administer allergy injections to students who have a history of experiencing severe allergic reactions to injections.

-Doctors who wish to contact the Student Health Center by mail should use the following address:
+Doctors who wish to contact the Wellness Center by mail should use the following address:

 New Wilmington, PA 16172